Franky1/docker-tor/README.md

 - _Pifall 1_: Tor Browser on Windows has different port for **socks5** proxy:
   - Port `9150` for the Tor Browser.
-  - If you install the Tor deamon on Windows, it still should be port `9050` if the default settings haven't been altered.
+  - If you install the Tor deamon on Windows, it should be port `9050` if the default settings haven't been altered.
 - _Pifall 2_: You need `curl` with `socks5` proxy support.
   - On Windows you can use `cmder` shell.
     - <https://cmder.net/>